mfisher5/FISH546/Cod-Time-Series-Project/README.md

 **Week 4 Goal** is it to have a script for running ustacks.

-In Week **4** I have made a custom python script for ustacks that can be run at the command line with a few arguments.
+In **Week 4** I have made a custom python script for ustacks that can be run at the command line with a few arguments.
 The script renames files from barcode names to sample names, then creates a shell script to run each sample through the command line, then runs the shell script creating 4 output files per input file.
 I've also started on making the custom python script for cstacks.
 These scripts are located in my Scripts directory.
 It's a lot easier for me to work in a python script than in Jupyter Notebook, so I'm trying to keep those annotated and clean because I know they're not as pretty as the notebook!
 I'm hoping to put everything in a notebook toward the end so it's more readable to others.
 I just moved a few sample files of data to the Owl server so that Steven can run the scripts to see how they work, but I haven't yet changed the file path names so that they can work from Owl.

 **Week 5 Goal** is to have a script for running cstacks.

+In **Week 5** I updated this README.md according to Steven's feedback.